Deadline looms for federal prosecutors to seek death penalty for Patrick Crusius - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — El Paso police investigated a shooting in central El Paso during the early morning hours Tuesday.
 Police dispatch reported the incident happened on Gateway West and Copia after 2 a.m. .
 All lanes along Gateway West and Copia were closed, but reopened around 6...

-Video of El Paso officer detaining teen during shooting call sparks controversy
+Video of El Paso officer detaining juvenile during shooting call sparks controversy

 New 24-hour cannabis dispensary to open in Chaparral